Skip to content

 sudo apt-get install -y iptables arptables ebtables

-I use SSD instead of SD on all nodes because these disks are faster and more reliable than an SD card.
-I boot directly from the SSD using a USB3.0 shield for the raspberry pi.
+I use SSD instead of SD on all nodes because these disks are faster and more reliable than an SD card, by means of a USB3.0 shield for the Raspberry Pi Boot I directly from the SSD.
 Because the SSD is mounted on the shield and connected via USB, you can prepare it in the same way as an SD as described in the previous steps.

-If you use a new Raspberry Pi, you must boot it once with the SD card and update the EEPROM/BIOS, after which you can change the boot order to USB as the first boot device:
+If you use a new Raspberry Pi you have to start it once with the SD card and update the Eeprom/BIOS, after which you can adjust the boat order to USB as the first Boot Device:

 sudo raspi-config 6.
 Advanced options > A6.
 Boot order > B2.
 USB BOOT